xlwings/xlwings/docs/udfs.rst

   :scale: 40%

 .. note::
-    * Expanding array formulas will overwrite cells without prompting and leave an empty border around them, i.e. they will clear the row to the bottom and the column to the right of the array.
+    * Expanding array formulas will overwrite cells without prompting
-    * The way that dynamic array formulas are currently implemented doesn't allow them to have volatile functions as arguments, e.g. you cannot use functions like ``=TODAY()`` as arguments.
+    * Pre v0.15.0 doesn't allow to have volatile functions as arguments, e.g. you cannot use functions like ``=TODAY()`` as arguments.
+      Starting with v0.15.0, you can use volatile functions as input, but the UDF will be called more than 1x.
+    * Dynamic Arrays have been refactored with v0.15.0 to be proper legacy arrays: To edit a dynamic array with xlwings >= v0.15.0, you need to hit ``Ctrl-Shift-Enter`` while in the top left cell.
+Note that you don't have to do that when you enter the formula for the first time.

 Docstrings
 ----------